Inpatient Rehab in Indiana

 Home With Hope Inc - Lafayette, IN

-Home With Hope Inc is an inpatient addiction treatment center located in Lafayette, IN.
+Home With Hope Inc is an inpatient addiction treatment center located in Lafayette, Indiana.

 Location: 920 11th Street, Lafayette, IN 47904 in Tippecanoe County